mastercomfig/mastercomfig/docs/customization/modules.md

 or similar.

-You can also view selected levels for all modules by entering `module_levels` into console.
+You can also view selected levels for all modules by entering `module_levels` into the console.

 ### Advanced